Chumi Gyatse Falls: Geography

-Buddhist Legends
+Buddhist legends

-Domtsang
+Domtsang region

 The earliest mention of the place is in Padma bka’ thang, a fourteenth century mythography of Padmasambhava by Orgyen Lingpa; Padmasambhava stayed in Domtsang for five days, and it was one of the seven regions in Mon to have been blessed by him.
 Since then, Domtsang has been associated with meditation in a spectrum of Buddhist literature.

-Both [1476] and [1564] records Düsum Khyenpa, the first Karmapa Lama (1110–1193) to have meditated at Domtsang.
-Lha btsun rin chen rnam rgyal's early-16th-century biography of Tsangnyön Heruka (1452–1507) notes him to have received a vision of Cakrasaṃvara upon being chased by a phantom boar during meditation in Domtsang.
-One of Heruka's disciples, rGod tshang ras chen, spent time at Domtsang while practicing tummo.
-In late 16th c., Don Grub, the King (?) of Mon, invested himself as the patron of the "great shrine" at Domtsang.
+The texts Deb ther sngon po (1476) and Mkhas pa’i dga’ston (1564) record that Düsum Khyenpa, the first Karmapa Lama (1110–1193) meditated at Domtsang.
+Lha btsun rin chen rnam rgyal's early-16th-century biography of Tsangnyön Heruka (1452–1507) notes that he received a vision of Cakrasaṃvara upon being chased by a phantom boar during meditation in Domtsang.
+One of Heruka's disciples, rGod tshang ras chen, spent time at Domtsang while practising tummo.
+In late 16th c., Don Grub, the ruler of Mon, invested himself as the patron of the "great shrine" at Domtsang.